Blendify/blender-manual/blender_docs/manual/compositing/types/converter/combine_separate.rst

    If running these channels through a Color Ramp node to adjust value, use the Cardinal scale for accurate representation.
-   Using the Exponential scale on the luminance channel gives high-contrast effect.
+   Using the Exponential scale on the luminance channel gives a high-contrast effect.